mother working and children studying at home in kitchen. Father on phone in the background

 • Personal loans and home equity loans are two ways to consolidate debt.

 Debt struggles and credit problems often go hand-in-hand and can turn into a downward spiral.
-Poor credit can limit your financial options for managing debt, and debt problems can cause your credit standing to suffer.
+Poor credit can limit your financial options for managing debt, and debt problems could cause your credit standing to suffer.

 But that doesn’t mean there’s no way out.